Harwelden Mansion

-Harwelden is a historical building, also known as Harwelden Mansion, and is an English Tudor-styled mansion with Collegiate Gothic elements in Tulsa, Oklahoma that is an Event Center and Bed and Breakfast.
+Harwelden is a historical building, also known as Harwelden Mansion, and is an English Tudor-styled mansion with Collegiate Gothic elements in Tulsa, Oklahoma, United States, that is an Event Center and Bed and Breakfast.
 It was built in 1923 by a businessman and philanthropist, Earl P. Harwell.
 Previously owned by the Tulsa Arts and Humanities Society (AHHA), it is now owned and renovated by Teresa Knox in 2018.
 The mansion sits on one full city block overlooking the Arkansas River, minutes from the world-renowned Gathering Place.

 It was listed on the National Register of Historic Places in 1978.
 The mansion and grounds were also documented by the Historic American Buildings Survey in 2009.
+Additionally, it sits within the NRHP-listed Riverside Historic Residential District, roughly bounded by the Midland Railway Bike Trail on the east, the Riverside View and Riverside Drive plats on the south, Riverside Drive and S. Boston Avenue on the west, and E. 21st and 24th Sts. on the north, which is an area known for Tudor Revival as well as Colonial Revival architectural styles.

 History

 In 1923, a Tulsa-native businessman and philanthropist, Earl Palmer Harwell and his wife Mary built the Collegiate Gothic and English Tudor styled mansion, named Harwelden.
 It was designed and constructed by architects Wight and Wight and Long Construction from Kansas City, Missouri.
 Interior design was by William A. Franch and Company of Minneapolis, including for paneling, plaster-ornamented ceilings, oriental carpets and furnishings.
 The historic mansion was built when Tulsa was known as Oil Capital of the World.

 Following the deaths of Harwell in 1950 and his wife's in 1967, the mansion was donated to the Arts Council of Tulsa.
 When the house was left to the Arts and Humanities Council, it included staircase runners and living room rug, all of the original lighting fixtures, and selected furniture and draperies, while most furnishings were bequeathed to relatives.

 The mansion served as a headquarter for Arts Council of Tulsa and its governing body, AHHA Tulsa from 1969 to 2012.
 In February 1978, the mansion was added to the National Register of Historic Places of Tulsa County, Oklahoma.